By Maja Čarni and Špela Košak

 In general, the local courts are competent to adjudicate in the property-law related disputes, when the value of dispute does not exceed 20.000 EUR, the disputes on trespassing, easement, real encumbrance and disputes on lease or tenancy relations.
 Beside the civil department, local courts are furthermore divided into:

 - enforcement of judgments department;

 - and land register department (Land register is not entirely compatible with the actual state of the ownership in the country yet; namely the system of ownership has changed after the independence and all the socialized property has changed into the private property again, which has caused the number of registrations that could not be handled simultaneously.
 The delay has been hugely reduced by the introduction of the electronic land register and electronic cadaster which enabled online consultations and (since 2011) online applications).

 There is always one judge conducting proceedings and adjudicating or deciding in front of the local courts.

-On the other hand the district courts bring to trial the property-law related disputes, when the value of a dispute exceeds 20.000 EUR, disputes arising from family relations, copyrights, disputes relating to the protection or use of inventions and marks of distinctiveness or to the right to use a firm name, in disputes relating to the protection of competition, commercial/business disputes, and disputes arising from bankruptcy proceedings.
+On the other hand, the district courts bring to trial property-law related disputes, when the value of a dispute exceeds 20.000 EUR, disputes arising from family relations, copyrights, disputes relating to the protection or use of inventions and marks of distinctiveness or to the right to use a firm name, in disputes relating to the protection of competition, commercial/business disputes, and disputes arising from bankruptcy proceedings.
 District courts also have following departments: